August 16, 2013

 Grocery stores are packed with several different brands of hummus but, let’s face it, there’s nothing quite like making your own.

 Over the years I’ve tried hundreds of different recipes.
-Even though the ingredients used are always the same, different processes bring different results.
+Even though the ingredients used to make this Middle-Eastern spread are always the same, different processes yield different results.

 First of all, let’s stress out the importance of using dried organic chickpeas instead of canned ones.
-I know, soaking and cooking dried chickpeas takes time but there’s no shortcut to greatness.
+I know, soaking and cooking dried chickpeas it's a hassle, but there’s no shortcut to greatness.
 No one can argue with that.

 Also, the sesame seed paste (i.e., tahini) must be of absolutely top quality.
 Don’t cheap out on that.
-An extra $ will make a big difference in the final taste.
+An extra $ makes a big difference.

-Don’t be scared, it can get messy pretty easily, but isn’t it the funny thing of cooking?
+Don’t be scared, it can get messy.
+Especially if you go overboard like me; but isn’t this the funny thing of cooking?

 Adapted from smittenkitchen, Cafe Mogador’s secret recipe and few tips collected over the years